 From the 16th April and an empty plot (1st photo below) to the 26th September and a fully constructed Yurt (final photo).

 We have just had our solar hot water system installed.
-This is a significant milestone because it to 14 months from request to contractor to install and also because this means all aspects of running our home are now self sufficient.
-With gas prices still increasing and already at a crazy high the moving the hot water away from gas fed is also a great cost saving as well.
+This is a significant milestone because it took 14 months from the request to the contractor for the work to the actual install.
+This also importantly means that all aspects of running our home are now self-sufficient.
+With gas prices still increasing moving the hot water away from gas on demand heating is also a great cost saving.

 We can switch between solar and gas by closing and opening valves to re-direct the water.
 Our view is that keeping it simple and not adding an automation means there is less to go wrong in the future.

 In addition we will gain extra solar power to our overall system as any excess will be re-directed to charge our batteries.